-Taking photos has become so easy, that according to Business Insider, in 2017 over 1.2 trillion digital photos were taken.
+Taking photos has become so easy.
+According to Business Insider, in 2017, we took over 1.2 trillion digital photos!
 From a large boxy camera to one that fits in our pocket, cameras have come a long way.

 HOW TO OBSERVE #NationalCameraDay

 Whether photography is a hobby or your profession, celebrate the day by taking photos.
 Snap a picture of something or someone you enjoy and cherish the memory.
 But taking pictures isn’t the only way to celebrate.